iampatrickbrinksma/GeocodingInFieldService/README.md

 This project provides example integration with both [Google's Geocoding API](https://developers.google.com/maps/documentation/geocoding/overview) and [Salesforce Maps Geocoding](https://developer.salesforce.com/docs/atlas.en-us.maps_developer_guide.meta/maps_developer_guide/maps_apex_batchgeocode.htm).
 Additionally, a Google API showcase application is included to test the Google Geocoding API and the [Google Distance Matrix API](https://developers.google.com/maps/documentation/distance-matrix/overview).

+# Disclaimer

+> IMPORTANT: This code is not intended to be deployed to a Salesforce production environment.
+It is intended as an example of how to utilise the Google Geocoding API, the Google Distance Matrix API and the Salesforce Maps API for Salesforce Field Service scenarios.

 # Prerequisites

 - Salesforce Field Service licenses